smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 ![Job Status When Stuck In Job Queue](../Resources/Images/IBM-i/Job-Figure-Status-When-Stuck-In-Job-Queue.png "Job Status When Stuck In Job Queue")

-As the OpCon/xps Schedule display above illustrates, a job that is still in the job queue and not actually started yet shows a status of "Job Running -- STILL IN JOBQ".
+As the OpCon Schedule display above illustrates, a job that is still in the job queue and not actually started yet shows a status of "Job Running -- STILL IN JOBQ".
 This status can occur for any of at least the following three reasons:

 1. If the job queue was not attached to a subsystem (originally reported with the status of "Job Running -- JOBQ NO SBS")
 2. If a job was manually placed in HOLD status while it was still in the job queue.
 3. If the maximum number of jobs permitted are already active in the attached subsystem, and the job has to wait until one of the active jobs ends.

-If an operator is able to repair any of these causes, the submitted job should start immediately and OpCon/xps and the LSAM will automatically resume normal schedule control operations.
+If an operator is able to repair any of these causes, the submitted job should start immediately and OpCon and the LSAM will automatically resume normal schedule control operations.

 A [job queue] in HELD status is handled differently, as explained above.
-When the job queue is released, the job should start and the OpCon/xps job monitoring will return to normal status codes.
+When the job queue is released, the job should start and the OpCon job monitoring will return to normal status codes.

 ## SMA0007 Bypass Logic

 The LSAM job scheduler server program (LSASCHR00, job TXMMNG) checks the job queue for a job start request to make sure the job queue is attached to a subsystem.
-This check prevents OpCon/xps from submitting a job that will never be executed.
+This check prevents OpCon from submitting a job that will never be executed.
 The default action of the LSAM server (bypass flag value 'N') when it finds a job queue that is not attached to a subsystem is to fail the job start request with error code SMA0007.
-If the bypass flag value is set to 'Y', the job is submitted but the LSAM continues to report a special error condition to OpCon/xps SAM that shows next to the job in the OpCon/xps schedule.
+If the bypass flag value is set to 'Y', the job is submitted but the LSAM continues to report a special error condition to OpCon SAM that shows next to the job in the OpCon schedule.

 Sometimes it may be possible that unusual conditions cause the LSAM server to receive a false indication that a job queue is not attached to a subsystem, when it actually is.
 In this case, it may be helpful to try setting the SMA0007 bypass flag to a number (1 - 9) of retries.
 The LSAM server will recheck the job queue status after waiting for the number of seconds specified in the Delay for SMA0007 retry, and it will repeat this process for the number of retries.
 If the job queue status still returns as unattached after the retries, then the LSAM job scheduler server program will fail the job start request with error code SMA0007, just as if the bypass flag had been set to 'N'.